We give the Ordnance Survey’s OS Maps system a try, and are really impressed. View our guide to using OS Maps.

 To start navigation, you click Follow Route.

-To make sure it was working entirely offline, I put my phone into flight mode, and the OS Maps app continued to work a treat with the offline map.
+To ensure it was working entirely offline, I put my phone into flight mode, and the OS Maps app continued working a treat with the offline map.

 As with any plotted route, the accuracy of the plotted route may not completely follow the actual footpaths on the ground, but I found this a lot easier than following route instructions from a guidebook.